What do you get when you combined mouth-watering cuisine and architectural ruins?

-Malacca is for the most part a safe place but it is advisable to take care of your valuables as you would in any city, be careful in overcrowded places and always leave your car doors lock if you are driving.
+Malacca is, for the most part, a safe place but it is advisable to take care of your valuables as you would in any city, be careful in overcrowded places and always leave your car doors locked if you are driving.

-If you are not driving your car to Malacca from Singapore, you can reserve a MPV car from SGMYTAXI.
-Their experienced drivers will pick you up at desired location in Singapore and bring you to Malacca with spacious and comfortable MPV car.
+If you are not driving your car to Malacca from Singapore, you can reserve an MPV car from SGMYTAXI.
+Their experienced drivers will pick you up at the desired location in Singapore and bring you to Malacca, all hassle-free!

 Just sit back, relax and enjoy the memorable trip to Malacca.
 What are you waiting for!
-Whatsapp KY now for more info and details!
+Contact us now for more info and details!